yashodgayashan/graphql_server/README.md

 ### Description

-This is a simple POC for CMB where currently we have added the basic hierarchy of the project and the basic structure of the project.
+This is a simple graphql server where currently we have added the basic hierarchy of the project and the basic structure of the project.

 ### Running the project